NerdNu/EasyRider/README.md

      horses.
  * The following capabilities are supported for *Trackable Animals*:
    * they can be locked,
-   * have an access control list that defines who (besides the owner) can ride them or access their inventory,
+   * they have an access control list that defines who (besides the owner) can ride them or access their inventory,
    * they can be listed, showing their name, type of animal, equipment, appearance, location, and performance attributes,